ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 All test modules should follow those conventions:

 **T1**
-  Test enviroment should be shielded from the production one and the same time should mimic it as far as possible.
+  Test environment should be shielded from the production one and the same time should mimic it as far as possible.

 **T2**
   All possible interactions with someone else's code or system components should be dummy and artificial.
 This could be obtained by proper use of